noir-lang/noir/barretenberg/cpp/src/barretenberg/ecc/pippenger.md

 At the end of each round, we then 'concatenate' all of the buckets into a sum.
 Let's represent each bucket accumulator in an array `A[num_buckets]`.
 The concatenation phase will compute `A[0] + 2A[1] + 3A[2] + 4A[3] + 5A[4] + ... = Sum`.

 Finally, we add each `Sum` point into an overall accumulator.
-For example, for a set of 254 bit scalars, if we evaluate the most 6 significant bits of each scalar and accumulate the resulting point into `Sum`, we actually need `(2^{248}).Sum` to accomodate for the bit shift.
+For example, for a set of 254 bit scalars, if we evaluate the most 6 significant bits of each scalar and accumulate the resulting point into `Sum`, we actually need `(2^{248}).Sum` to accommodate for the bit shift.

 This final step is similar to the 'double and add' algorithm in a traditional scalar multiplication algorithm - we start at the most significant bit slice and work our way down to minimize the number of doublings.
 At each round, we multiply the overall accumulator by 2^{bit slice size} - by the time we iterate over every round, we will have performed the total required number of doublings for every 'bit slice' that we add into our accumulator.